vrk-kpa/suomifi-design-tokens/DEVELOPMENT.md

 ### 🛠Adding and modifying tokens and categories

 1. Create a new branch for your changes, nothing will be merged directly to master.
-2. Modify the **tokens.json** file following the format described above
+2. Modify the **tokens.json** or **derived-tokens.json** file following the format described above.
+Note that if you are making changes to derived tokens and are implementing variable types which are new, make sure the converter logic supports them.
+You probably need to write new code.
 3. Run

 ```bash